 Endometriosis is difficult to diagnose.
 According to the study Invasive and non-invasive methods for the diagnosis of endometriosis, “imaging has limited utility in the diagnosis of endometriosis, as it lacks adequate resolution to identify adhesions or superficial peritoneal implants.
 Ultrasound is cheap and easy to perform, but user-dependent; MRI is more accurate but considerably more expensive.
 A CT scan of the pelvis does not visualize pelvic organs well, so it is not useful in the diagnosis of endometriosis.
 An important role for the CT scan with contrast is to detect ureteral involvement and possible renal insufficiency.”

-Exploratory laparoscopy surgery is the only fully viable method to detect it.
+Exploratory laparoscopy surgery is currently the only fully viable method to detect it.
 Because there is not a great non-invasive alternative for diagnosis, women can wait for up to twelve years to get a proper diagnosis!
 What often happens instead of a diagnosis is women are prescribed pain medication and antidepressants, and sent on their way.

 Is there a cure for Endometriosis?